-In order to locate the referred subjects, it is important to study the way the structure of the organizations may, or not, enable the implementation of a quality management system.
+In order to locate the referred subjects, it is important to study the way the structure of the organizations may or not enable the implementation of a quality management system.
 Thus, the theme organization will be the first to be considered.
-Once therein, after speaking about the mother structure that will receive the quality system and the scope of the quality process implemented according to the ISO norms - quality process, the connection between the quality process set up in an organization and its economic and financial performance will be considered and entitled quality and performance.
+Once therein, after speaking about the mother structure that will receive the quality system, the scope of the quality process will be defined, usually according to the ISO norms to be applied and this theme will be named quality process.
+At last and as a third theme, the connection between the quality process set up in an organization and its economic and financial performance will be considered and entitled quality and performance.